Package com.tccc.kos.commons.util

 addResumeListener

-to be notified of resume state changes.- Parameters:
+Add a listener to thePauseto be notified of resume state changes.- Parameters:

 -